Executive Synopsis

 is automatically generated by the SCaaS tool.

-- Support for enforcement of nested multi-step transactions is also provided in automated fashion.
+- Support for enforcement of nested multi-step transactions is also provided in an automated fashion.

 - Expensive computation can be off-loaded to a cheaper sidechain.